code-rhapsodie/ezdataflow-bundle/README.md

 # Admin UI

-## Access to the eZ Dataflow UI
+## Access to the Ibexa Dataflow UI

-You can access the eZ Dataflow administration UI from your Ibexa admin back-office.
+You can access the Ibexa Dataflow administration UI from your Ibexa admin back-office.

 ![Admin menu](src/Resources/doc/ez_dataflow_admin_menu.jpg)

 1. Click to "Admin"
-1. Click to "eZ Dataflow"
+1. Click to "Ibexa Dataflow"

 ## Scheduled dataflow list

-When you access to the eZ Dataflow administration UI, you going here:
+When you access to the Ibexa Dataflow administration UI, you going here:

 ![Scheduled dataflow list](src/Resources/doc/scheduled_list.jpg)